aferodeveloper/AferoSwiftSDK/Docs/OfflineSchedules.md

     /// - warning: 0 ≤ index < numberOfEvents must be true, otherwise
     ///            an out-of-bounds will be thrown.
     public func scheduleEvent(_ index: Int) -> OfflineSchedule.ScheduleEvent

+    /// The total number of events this device supports public var numberOfSupportedEvents: Int { get }

+    /// The total number of events per day that this device supports public var numberOfSupportedEventsPerDay: Int { get }

+    /// Local days in the schedule which which have maxed out their event count. public var unavailableDays: Set<ScheduleEvent.TimeSpecification.DayOfWeek> { get }

+    /// Local days in the schedule which which have *not* maxed out their event count. public var availableDays: Set<ScheduleEvent.TimeSpecification.DayOfWeek> { get }

+    /// A map of `DayOfWeek` to the number of events currently scheduled on that local day. public var dayEventCounts: [ScheduleEvent.TimeSpecification.DayOfWeek: Int] { get }

+    /// Return all events for a given local day of week
+    /// - parameter localDayOfWeek: The local-timezone day of week for which to query. public func events(forDayOfWeek dayOfWeek: ScheduleEvent.TimeSpecification.DayOfWeek) -> [ScheduleEvent]

+    /// Return all events whose local day of week is in `localDaysOfWeek`
+    /// - parameter localDaysOfWeek: The local days for which to filter

+    public func events<T: Sequence>(forDaysOfWeek daysOfWeek: T) -> [ScheduleEvent]
+        where T.Iterator.Element == ScheduleEvent.TimeSpecification.DayOfWeek

+    /// Return all events matching the given predicate.
+    /// - parameter predicate: The predicate which to evaluate each `ScheduleEvent` against.
+    ///                        defaults to matching all.
+    public func events(matching predicate: ScheduleEventPredicate = { _ in return true }) -> [ScheduleEvent]
 }

 ```

 ---